MasoniteFramework/docs/masonite-triggers.md

 trigger('sendWelcomeEmail')
 ```

-Again, all triggers will default to the `action` method.
+All triggers will default to the `action` method.
 You can specify a different method by calling:

 ```python
 trigger('sendWelcomeEmail@premium')